Aryan

 The Indus civilisation's economy appears to have depended significantly

-technology.
-The IVC may have been the first civilisation to use
+The IVC may have been the first civilisation to use wheeled transport.

-wheeled transport.
-These advances may have included bullock carts
+These advances may have included bullock carts that are identical

-craft, perhaps driven by sail, similar to those one can see on
+driven by sail, similar to those one can see on the Indus River

-the Indus River today; however, there is secondary evidence of
+today; however, there is secondary evidence of sea-going craft.

-sea-going craft.
-Archaeologists have discovered a massive, dredged
+Archaeologists have discovered a massive, dredged canal and what

-canal and what they regard as a docking facility at the coastal
+they regard as a docking facility at the coastal city of Lothal

-city of Lothal in western India (Gujarat state).
-An extensive
+in western India (Gujarat state).
+An extensive canal network, used

-canal network, used for irrigation, has however also been discovered
+for irrigation, has however also been discovered by H.-P. Francfort.

 .jpg)